0xCB-dev/docs.keeb.supply/content/0xcb-helios/_index.md

 weight: 23
 ---

-Here you can find the quick start guide for the 0xCB 1337.
+Here you can find the quick start guide for the 0xCB Helios.

-This new revision of our macro pad comes completely assembled(apart from the switches and keycaps).
-You will not need to solder.

-Here is a little quickstart guide for you to get started using your brand new macro pad.